oracle-quickstart/oci-jenkins/README.md

 Argument | Description
 --- | ---
-compartment_ocid | Compartment's OCID where VCN will be created ssh_authorized_keys | Public SSH keys path to be included in the ~/.ssh/authorized_keys file for the default user on the instance ssh_private_key | The private key path to access instance label_prefix | To create unique identifier for multiple clusters in a compartment. master_ad  | The Availability Domain for Jenkins master. master_subnet_id | The OCID of the master subnet to create the VNIC in.
+compartment_ocid | Compartment's OCID where VCN will be created ssh_authorized_keys | Public SSH key to be included in the ~/.ssh/authorized_keys file for the default user on the instance ssh_private_key | The private key to access instance label_prefix | To create unique identifier for multiple clusters in a compartment. master_ad  | The Availability Domain for Jenkins master. master_subnet_id | The OCID of the master subnet to create the VNIC in.